Rio Hondo College logo

 Transfers to: CSU

 This course provides an overview of the study of movement as it relates to exercise under both normal and injury conditions.
-Students will learn the basic anatomical principals used specifically in the area of human performance.
-Emphasis is placed on applying body alignment, range of motion, stabilization, and acceleration principles to the analysis of movement.
-This course is designed for the student pursuing a career in the fitness industry, a certificate in the Fitness Specialist Program, or those interested in furthering their understanding of the biomechanical effects of exercise on the body.
+Students learn the basic anatomical principals used specifically in the area of human performance.
+Emphasis is placed on applying body alignment, range of motion, stabilization, and acceleration principles important to the analysis of movement.
+This course is designed for students pursuing careers in the fitness industry or a certificate in either the Fitness Specialist Program, Mat Pilates Instructor, or Peak Performance for Sport.
+It is also for students interested in furthering their understanding of the biomechanical effects of exercise on the body.

 KIN 159 - Leadership in Sport (3.0 units)